 I love this dish SO MUCH as it’s incredibly flavoursome and filling too, especially as I like to pair the Italian inspired sauce with brown rice pasta which leaves me feeling full for ages and makes for a nutritious dish to boot.
-My youngest child can’t get enough of it either so it’s a definite hit with the kids as well.
+My youngest son can’t get enough of it either so it’s a definite hit with the kids as well.
 This was my husband Peter’s creation and it’s one of the tastiest sauces I’ve ever eaten!

 You can enjoy this any time of year and can of course add chilli for a kick if you fancy it, as my husband does (he adds finely sliced red chilli and Tabasco to the sauce) and any veggies here work well too so go wild with sweetcorn, fresh tomatoes if you prefer over tinned and anything which works with a tomato base.
 My Mum likes to add artichokes for example.
 Yum.

 I personally like to keep this dish as simple as possible, and often make up lots of the sauce, popping it in the fridge or freezer so I can use it at a later date.
 It even works with bread dunked in if you just want a quick meal and like to mop up the sauce (this is what I do on an evening when I’m starving and can’t be bothered to boil up pasta).